wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Structural Analysis/Structural Analysis.md

 The magnitude is calculated as $∣M∣=∣r∣∣F∣sin(θ)$, where $θ$ is the angle between the position vector and the force vector.
 	**If the distance $d$ is the perpendicular distance from the line of action of the force to the axis or point of rotation**, then the magnitude can also be simply expressed as **$M=F \times d$.**

-##### Why Multiply Force by Distance?
-###### Amplification by Distance
-The further away the force is applied from the point or axis of rotation, the greater its ability to cause rotation.
-	This is because a longer lever arm (greater distance $d$) means that the same amount of force can produce a larger turning effect.
-		This principle is observable in everyday tools like wrenches or door handles — longer handles require less force to operate because they have a longer lever arm.

 ###### Rational Tendency